Dr. B Medical Group

 Telehealth involves the use of secure electronic communications, information technology, or other means to enable a healthcare provider and a patient at different locations to communicate and share individual patient health information for the purpose of rendering clinical care.
 This “Telehealth Informed Consent” informs the patient (“patient,” “you,” or “your”) concerning the treatment methods, risks, and limitations of using a telehealth platform.

-Telehealth services offered by Dr. B Medical Group (DE), P.A. (“Group”), and the Group’s engaged providers (our “Providers” or your “Provider”) may include a patient consultation, diagnosis, treatment recommendation, prescription, and/or a referral to in-person care, as determined clinically appropriate (the “Services”).
+Telehealth services offered by Dr. B Medical Group (DE), P.A. and affiliated provider groups (“Group”), and the Group’s engaged providers (our “Providers” or your “Provider”) may include a patient consultation, diagnosis, treatment recommendation, prescription, and/or a referral to in-person care, as determined clinically appropriate (the “Services”).

-Dr. B, PBC does not provide the Services; it performs administrative, payment, and other supportive activities for Group and our Providers.
+Dr. B, PBC does not provide the Services; it performs administrative, payment, and other supportive activities for the Medical Group and our Providers.

 The types of electronic transmissions that may occur using the telehealth platform include, but are not limited to:

 Completion, exchange, and review of medical intake forms and other clinically relevant information (for example: health records; images; output data from medical devices; sound and video files; diagnostic and/or lab test results) between you and your Provider via:

 - two-way interactive audio in combination with store-and-forward communications; and/or

 - Treatment recommendations by your Provider based upon such review and exchange of clinical information;